Dreams and Visions is a church in Baltimore that’s awake to the realities of our world and alive to the possibilities of God.

 Creating a collaborative mural in our entryway

 Lutherans believe that no matter how far you wander or how far you fall, God can always find you, and is always searching for you.
 God’s grace is always close enough to reach.
+You could do nothing more nor be anything less to receive God’s love.

 The ELCA is a denomination that supports the lives and ministries of LGBTQ people and, does incredible work with refugees and immigrants.
 The local expression of our denomination called the Delaware-Maryland Synod.
 Bishop Bill Gohl and the Synod Council have all worked together so that Dreams and Visions might come into being!